 An independent hospital committee, which is responsible for reviewing the scientific content of research protocols.
 Research projects which are conducted at SKMCH & RC need approval from the SRC prior to IRB presentation.

 2.8.1 Terms of Reference

-1. The Scientific Review Committee will be headed by the medical director (MD) and will be based on the nature and subject of the project.
+1. The Scientific Review Committee (SRC) will be chaired by the Medical Director (MD), Lahore.
 A fulltime secretary to the SRC will assist the principal investigator (PI) in obtaining approval from the SRC.